 The need for AFCA to seek compensation for fees that remain unpaid in relation to a matter are understood.
-It is appreciated that a range of circumstances could arise, resulting in unpaid costs.
-One such circumstance is where the adviser's insurer may cover the consumer compensation component of a determination but not the AFCA costs payable by the adviser.
+It is appreciated that a range of circumstances arise that result in unpaid costs.
+One such circumstance is where the adviser's is insufficient, including where the insurer does not cover the consumer compensation component of a determination but not the AFCA costs payable by the adviser.

 Such cases highlight the deficiencies in the regulation and regulatory oversight with regards to professional indemnity insurance.
-Concerns regarding professional indemnity insurance are not new and were raised in the St. John Report in 2012.
+Concerns regarding professional indemnity insurance are not new and were raised in the St. John Report in 2012.1